Panasonic GF5 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the GF5 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF5 was succeeded by the Panasonic GF6.
+Both the GF5 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The GF5 was replaced by the Panasonic GF6, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic GF5 and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-GF5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.